sarahpmedeiros/course-2017-spr-proj/skaram13_smedeiro/README.md

 ***How to run our visualizations:***
 * Run Mongo:
 	* Mongod --auth --dbpath /data/db
-* Run these python files first in order:
+* Run this python file:
 	* python getStudents.py
 * Make sure you are ready to use Flask by following the quick start guide to setup your machine. http://flask.pocoo.org/docs/0.12/quickstart/